 There are millions of gorgeous wallpapers available online, but only a few screen savers that actually look great on Mac.
-Among the screen savers I’ve tried, these are the most beautiful screen savers you can install on your Mac — Adobe Flash Plugin is not required.
+Among the screen savers I’ve tried, these are the most beautiful screen savers you can install on your Mac

-Fliqlo is a flip clock style screen saver that takes the ambience of your room up to another level.
+Fliqlo is a flip clock style screen saver that takes the ambiance of your room up to another level.
 It used to be my favorite screen saver until I decided to remove Adobe Flash Plugin, rendering this clock unusable.